Back to SNNs Hub

 $$ \text{MACs} = \sum_{\ell} \text{fan-in}_\ell \times \text{fan-out}_\ell $$

-The 9.7% firing rate means that at any given timestep, 90.3% of the SNN's hidden neurons are completely silent.
-Their synaptic weights are never read; no current accumulates; no energy is spent.
-This is sparse, event-driven computation—exactly what biological neural circuits exploit.
+At any given timestep, 90.3% of the SNN's hidden neurons are silent.
+Their weights are never read.

 $$ \text{SNN effective energy} = \frac{\text{SOPs}}{5} = \frac{649{,}765}{5} \approx 129{,}953 \text{ MAC-equivalent units} $$

-Training accuracy curves comparing SNN and ANN over 10 epochs on MNIST.
+Training accuracy curves for SNN and ANN over 10 epochs on MNIST.

 Scaling Perspective